klauza/animated-business-app/README.md

 ## About

-This Frontend App is using react-transition-group to make a great user experience while transitioning between pages.
+This Frontend React Webapp is using react-transition-group to make a great user experience while transitioning between pages.

 <br/>